hoo29/keycloak-client-authz/README.md

 1. Select the `Bindings` tabs and update the `Browser Flow` value to your new flow.

 By default, if the client role does not exist the authenticator will fail open and allow access.
 This behaviour along with the name of the client role used can be changed in the authenticator config page.

+Now we need to create the needed client roles and assign access.
+This example assigns access directly to the user but you can assign also assign it via groups, realm roles, role mappers etc.

+1. Select the `Clients` menu item and select a client.
+1. Goto the `Roles` tab and `Add Role`.
+1. Provide a name of `access` or what you specified in the authenticator config page.
+1. Select the `Users` menu item and find a user that needs access.
+1. Goto the `Role Mappings` tab and select the client in the `Client Roles` drop down.
+1. Select the `access` role and click `Add selected`.
+1. Repeat for all clients you want protecting.

 # versioning